-The Tanenbaum Open Science Institute (TOSI) is requesting proposals from the Neuro community to identify and support Open Science initiatives.
+The Tanenbaum Open Science Institute (TOSI) is requesting proposals from Neuro community members to identify and support Open Science initiatives at the Neuro.

 Goal: Supporting Open Science Community Initiatives

-The purpose of this funding call is for TOSI to support initiatives emerging from the Neuro community that facilitate open sharing of scientific outputs with key stakeholders, including other researchers, patients, policy makers, and the public.
+The purpose of this funding call is for TOSI to support initiatives emerging from within the Neuro community that facilitate open sharing of scientific outputs with key stakeholders, including other researchers, patients, policymakers, and the public.

 Some examples of relevant initiatives include: